root-project/root/documentation/users-guide/AddingaClass.md

 ```

 This will request the dictionary for all the class whose name start with
-`'MyClass'` and are already known to CINT (class templates need to have
+`'MyClass'` and are already known to Cling (class templates need to have
 already been instantiated to be considered).

 ``` {.cpp}